Hanover, Massachusetts: Geography

 The eastern section of Hanover is bordered by the North River and Third Herring Brook.
 From Chapman's Landing to where Third Herring starts, most of the shoreline is made of marshland or rocky edges.
 South Hanover into West Hanover has most of the town's smaller tributaries such as the Drinkwater River, French Stream, Iron Mine Brook, Cushing Brook, Longwater Brook, Shinglemill Brook, and the Silver Brook.
 Besides Factory Pond, Forge Pond and Hacketts Pond are the largest ponds in the town.
 The second-largest freshwater tidal marsh in Massachusetts is located on the North River banks of Hanover, towards the Third Herring Brook.
 The highest point in the town is Walnut Hill, located near Assinippi.

 Climate

 Hanover enjoys a hot-summer humid continental climate (Köppen climate classification dfa).

-It however has characteristics of an oceanic climate due to its near position to the atlantic ocean.
+It has, however, characteristics of an oceanic climate due to its proximity to the Atlantic Ocean.

 Hanover has very cold, wet winters during which rainfall alternates with sunshine, sometimes for weeks.
-The town has warm to hot summers with average rainfall in July and August of less than 3 in per month.
+The town has warm to hot summers, with average rainfall in July and August of less than 3 in per month.